nuss/VideOSC/README.md

 <div style="background-color: #f99; color: #900">
- <h2>Please note that development in this repository has been ceased.
+ <h2>Please note that development in this repository has been stalled.
 For a new version, built using the native Android API, please visit https://github.com/nuss/VideOSC2</h2>
 </div>

 [![Build Status](https://travis-ci.org/nuss/VideOSC.svg?branch=master)](https://travis-ci.org/nuss/VideOSC)